willn13/Data_Analyst_Portfolio/1 - Pokemon EDA/readme.md

-In this project I take a look at the dataset found in "https://www.kaggle.com/datasets/abcsds/pokemon" and do some EDA and Data Visualization on the data.
+In this project I take a look at the dataset found in "https://www.kaggle.com/datasets/abcsds/pokemon" and do some EDA and Data Visualization on the data in Python.

 ## Libraries Used
 * Numpy